TendTo/EW-showcase/README.md

 - In the _app_ directory, first run
     - `npm install`
     - `npx patch-package`
+- If any change is made on the abis stored in the _src/asset/json_ folder, you may want to run `npm run typechain` to update the type files.
+WARNING: doing so may remove some facilities I added manually
 - If you want to test the app for yourself you will need the [MetaMask browser extension](https://metamask.io/) connected to the [Volta test-net](https://energyweb.atlassian.net/wiki/spaces/EWF/pages/703201459/Volta+Connecting+to+Remote+RPC+and+Metamask).
 Make sure to have some [Volta token](https://voltafaucet.energyweb.org/) available.

 ### Available scripts